 Eco-art installations are more than just awareness tools; they have the potential to drive tangible change.
 Some artists collaborate with environmental organisations, policymakers, and communities to implement sustainable practices and advocate for policy changes.
 For instance, Maya Lin, known for the Vietnam Veterans Memorial, now focuses on environmental issues, promoting conservation efforts and sustainable design.

-Biophilic Design: Nature Infused into Living Spaces
+Biophilic Design: Nature-Infused Living Spaces for Enhanced Wellbeing

 Biophilic design is a transformative approach that integrates the presence of nature into our living and working environments.
 It not only adds aesthetic value but also significantly benefits individuals in various ways: